ArtPoon/slides/markdown/mbi3100-seqcomp.md

 * $k$-mers are "words" we extract as features of a sequence that are easier to compare.
 * A score matrix quantifies how likely one residue will be replaced by another.
   * Sequences with typical differences are more similar.
-* The BLAST algorithm speeds up
+* The BLAST algorithm speeds up database searches by eliminating most candidates by k-mer filtering and scoring thresholds.